cuediin/PHP-Certificate-Authority-Server/README.txt

-This software is Open Source.
+This software is Open Source/ Freeware.
-Written by myself Cuediin.
+Written by myself Cuediin and cleanup assistance from JonTheNiceGuy

 I have used some code borrowed from droppy from the Jquery forums for a simple menu system.
 On top of this I have use some functions from various users from php.net.
 I will try and go through them so that I can properly acknowledge them.